rpm-software-management/dnf/doc/command_ref.rst

     Allow erasing of installed packages to resolve dependencies.
 This option could be used as an alternative to ``yum swap`` command where packages to remove are not explicitly defined.

 ``--assumeno``
-    answer no for all questions
+    Automatically answer no for all questions

 ``-b, --best``
     Try the best available package versions in transactions.
 Specifically during ``dnf upgrade``, which by default skips over updates that can not be installed for dependency reasons, the switch forces DNF to only consider the latest packages and possibly fail giving a reason why the latest version can not be installed.